 Supporting the Global Health Security Agenda (GHSA)

-As part of its GHSA mandate, MTaPS is supporting 12 countries to respond to the COVID-19 pandemic on the fronts of infection prevention and control, and emergency supply chain management, and introduction of COVID-19 vaccines in critical areas, such as pharmacovigilance to ensure patient safety.
+Within its GHSA mandate, MTaPS is supporting 12 countries to respond to the COVID-19 pandemic on the fronts of infection prevention and control, emergency supply chain management, and introduction of COVID-19 vaccines in critical areas, such as pharmacovigilance to ensure patient safety.

 - Boston University